yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 | 📫      | must use snail mail                                  |
 | 💰      | site charges money for access or removal (whaaaat?)  |

 This list was started on September 29, 2017 and was most recently updated in February 2023 to move Instant Checkmate information under Intelius, to add Locate People, and to remove a now-defunct paid option for opt-outs.
 We also added information on People Search Site, which charges money for removal (whaaaat?) and appears to have a non-functional email address.
-We also added Vericora, fixed dead links, removed information on deprecated services, and made some other minor fixes.
+We added Dataveria, Glad I Know, PublicDataUSA, and Vericora.
+We updated opt-out links for Acxiom, Intelius, and others.
+We also fixed dead links, removed information on deprecated services, and made some other minor fixes.

 Please send corrections or updates to [yael@yaelwrites.com](mailto:yael@yaelwrites.com).
 Screenshots in emails are incredibly helpful.
 I will add opt-outs where users can verify that the data broker has their information before providing it, and where removal is not limited to GDPR/CCPA/etc.